-Beau West, the lead vocalist, had moved to Nashville to do music in 2005 with his wife Melanie.
-He joined in a band with musician, acoustician and studio builder Mike Tharret and singer Mike Priebe.
-But nothing materialized for the effort.
-With no prospects on the horizon Beau put his guitar in a closet and there it stayed for three years.
+Beau West, the lead vocalist, had moved to Nashville to do music, but nothing materialized for the effort.
+With no prospects on the horizon Beau shelved music for three years.
 He says, "My wife asked me if I wanted to do music anymore.
 My answer was "'I don't want to write, I don't want any creative control, I just want to sing.'"
 Little did he know that around the corner of that third year he would get exactly that.

-Originally, the singer Shane had keyed the music to was longtime friend and 90's band mate Jason Beddoe, who ended up needing to bow out of the project due to life circumstances.
+Originally, the singer Shane had designed the music for was longtime friend and 90's band mate Jason Beddoe, who ended up needing to bow out of the project due to life circumstances.
 Shane says, "This was operatic, expressive music.
 These kinds of singers just don't exist anymore.
-I thought it was over."
-Beau was literally an answer to prayer.
+I thought it was over.
+Beau was literally an answer to prayer."

 On the debut album, Shane choose to play drums, keyboards, and an assortment of more obscure instruments like the Theremin and Chapman Stick, but to sub-out most of the guitar and bass work to like-minded musician friends and family.